voteflux/flux-docs/docs/constitutions/aus-act.rst

 This document is ratified when the federal Flux constitution is updated to reflect this fact and must include an appropriate commit hash of this document.
-This will be recorded under the section titled “State and Territory Branches”.
+This will be recorded under the section titled "State and Territory Branches".
 At the time of writing this like will take an observer to said ratification: https://github.com/voteflux/flux/blob/master/CONSTITUTION.md#act-branch